llyjak/AutomergeBot/README.md

 ## How it works?
 - AutomergeBot is attached to GitHub as a [webhook](https://developer.github.com/webhooks/).
-- AutomergeBot uses it's dedicated GitHub account to interact with [GitHub API](https://developer.github.com/v3/) (creating pull requests etc.)
+- AutomergeBot uses GitHub account (you must create such account) to interact with [GitHub API](https://developer.github.com/v3/) (creating pull requests etc.)
 - Merging directions are configurable
 - Reacts to pushed changes event.
 Does not work for changes pushed when not running.